 Working through a parsed journal:

-RenameNewNameevents.
-Group by their new extension or by a regex over the new name.
-If 80% of renames in a window have the same suffix or the same.{8}pattern, you're looking at an encryptor. - Cross-check
+RenameNewNameevents by new extension.
+Group on the new name's extension or on a regex over the new name.
+If 80%+ of renames in a window share an identical suffix or match the same fixed-length random pattern, that is an encryptor. - Pair

-The parser on this site exposes the reason filter directly — set it to DataOverwrite for step 1 and RenameNewName for step 2.
+The parser on this page exposes per-reason filtering directly.
+Set it to DataOverwrite for step 1 and RenameNewName for step 2.
+Steps 3 and 4 want a CSV export and a pivot table.

-A redacted excerpt from a real LockBit 3.0 case:
+A redacted excerpt from a LockBit 3.0 case I worked on:

 2024-04-12T03:14:08Z DataOverwrite Close C:\Users\ana\Desktop\notes.docx